Please click on a down arrow below to see the Answer to each FAQ Question.

 How do I find the zoning of a property?

 A zoning map is located at the bottom of the page here.
-Further information can be obtained by visiting the Community and Economic Development Department directly at Hayden City Hall, or by calling (208) 209-2022.
+Further information can be obtained by visiting the Community Development Department directly at Hayden City Hall, or by calling (208) 209-2022.

 How much of my Property Taxes does the City receive?